hamdhanmurshid/hamdhanmurshid/README.md

 # 👋 Welcome to ClassicBeatz!

-### Creative Graphic Designer | Full-Stack Developer | Digital Innovator
+### Creative Graphic Designer | Full-Stack Developer | Digital Marketer

 ---

 ## 🎨 About Me

-Hi, I’m **ClassicBeatz** — a Creative Graphic Designer and Full-Stack Developer passionate about merging **aesthetics with technology**.
+Hi, I’m **Hamdhan** — a Creative Graphic Designer and Full-Stack Developer passionate about merging **aesthetics with technology**.
 I specialize in crafting **intuitive digital experiences**, vibrant brand visuals, and interactive web solutions.

 Driven by curiosity and innovation, I combine design expertise with front-end & back-end development skills to bring ideas to life.